-LAW-D/N 867 Law & Social Change: The Civil Rights Movement (3-4 cr.) examines the Civil Rights Movement, focusing on the roles of lawyers and 'the law', and their relationships to direct action and other forms of advocacy, in advancing and impeding social change.
+LAW-D/N 867 Law & Social Change: The Civil Rights Movement to Black Lives Matter (3-4 cr.)
+Examines the long Civil Rights Movement of the twentieth century through its manifestations today in the Movement for Black Lives and related activities, focusing on the roles of lawyers and the law and their relationships to direct action and other forms of advocacy in advancing and impeding social change.
 Topics include: marches on Washington; the Journey to Reconciliation and the Freedom Rides; school desegregation (Little Rock, New Orleans, Ole Miss); the murders of Emmett Till and many others; the Montgomery Bus Boycott; student sit-ins; Freedom Summer; Black Nationalism and the Black Power Movement; and the Selma-to-Montgomery March.
 The course is permeated with consideration of the conflicts between violence and nonviolence and among law, politics, and morality.
 Each student will write a weekly reflection and a book review.

-LAW-D/N 869 Income Taxation of Corporations and Pass-Through Entities (2 cr.) examines the basic federal and state income tax and other tax laws which are applicable to corporations, partnerships, and limited liability companies and to the owners of such entities.
-Some of the specific topics which are covered include: organization; operation; elections; redemptions of owners' interests; non-liquidating and liquidating distributions; reorganizations; and other major transactions of such entities.
+LAW-D/N 869 Income Taxation of Corporations and Pass-Through Entities (2 cr.)
+Examines the basic federal and state income tax and other tax laws which are applicable to corporations, partnerships, and limited liability companies and to the owners of such entities.
+Some of the specific topics which are covered include: organization; operation; elections; redemptions of owners interests; non-liquidating and liquidating distributions; reorganizations; and other major transactions of such entities.
 Statutory and policy interpretation is emphasized, with extensive use of problems.
 P: Income Taxation (DN648) or permission of instructor.

 LAW-D/N 872 Civil Rights (2-3 cr.)
-3xplores selected issues relating to civil rights and liberties with an emphasis on Section 1983 and related statutes.
+Explores selected issues relating to civil rights and liberties with an emphasis on Section 1983 and related statutes.
 P: Constitutional Law (DN620).

-LAW-D/N 873 Patent Law (2-3 cr.) covers the fundamentals of patent law, including what a patent is, what subject matter is eligible for patenting, what the requirements for patenting are, and the many policy issues that arise in this area as a result.
+LAW-D/N 873 Patent Law (2-3 cr.)
+Covers the fundamentals of patent law, including what a patent is, what subject matter is eligible for patenting, what the requirements for patenting are, and the many policy issues that arise in this area as a result.
 The course also includes discussion of recent statutory changes, recent case law, and commentary on the patent system.
 This course requires no previous acquaintance with the patent system or any other area of intellectual property, and no background in technology or science is either required or assumed.

-LAW-D/N 874 Psychiatry and the Law (2 cr.) examines the often-troubled relationship between the legal system and people with mental illness.
+LAW-D/N 874 Psychiatry and the Law (2 cr.)
+Examines the often-troubled relationship between the legal system and people with mental illness.
 The goal of this course is to explore the areas where psychiatry intersects with court procedures and decisions in both criminal and civil proceedings.
 Landmark case decisions are used as the starting points for class discussions.

-LAW-D/N 875 Law and Poverty (2-3 cr.) addresses law and policy pertaining to federal and state social welfare systems designed to meet basic needs of the poor, such as cash assistance, disability insurance, housing, and health care.
+LAW-D/N 875 Law and Poverty (2-3 cr.)
+Addresses law and policy pertaining to federal and state social welfare systems designed to meet basic needs of the poor, such as cash assistance, disability insurance, housing, and health care.
 The course emphasizes legal aspects of social problems of the poor, such as discrimination on the basis of race, sex, and handicap.

-LAW-D/N 876 Mediation (2 cr.) examines theories and procedures for resolution of disputes through mediation, including mediation concepts and trends, "win-win" options, lateral thinking, etc. This course does not satisfy the experiential requirement for graduation.
+LAW-D/N 876 Mediation (2 cr.)
+Examines theories and procedures for resolution of disputes through mediation, including mediation concepts and trends, "win-win" options, lateral thinking, etc. This course does not satisfy the experiential requirement for graduation.
 While students may enroll in this course or in Mediation Practice (DN700), which is a simulation-based course, they may not receive credit for more than one of these courses.
 This course is graded pass/fail.